Fastidious/collantes.us/content/2019-07-12-close-my-account-robinhood.md

 > We've submitted a request to close your account.
 You’ll receive an email within 1-2 business days once your account has been successfully closed.
 >
 > We’re required to preserve various books and records per Rule 17a-4 of the [Securities Exchange Act](http://www.sec.gov/answers/bdrecrd.htm).
-We take the security of all collected data very seriously, and we don’t intend to use this data for anything other than the fulfillment of our regulatory requirements. — *Angelee*
+We take the security of all collected data very seriously, and we don’t intend to use this data for anything other than the fulfilment of our regulatory requirements. — *Angelee*

 So, my account was to be closed, but not deleted due to regulations.
 My account had no records, never used it, never conducted any transaction.
 Yet, regulations are regulations, and there is nothing we can do about it.